 Currently, a significant international trend vital in the recall context is that of product traceability.
-In Europe, the PIP scandal added impetus to the EU's proposals for a new regulatory framework for medical devices and in vitro diagnostic medical devices.
-The proposals will impose more stringent standards, including improved traceability of products.
-The proposals are yet to be adopted but in any event will be implemented gradually over a five-year period.
-Similarly, traceability features strongly in the proposals set out in the European Commission's Product Safety and Market Surveillance Package, adopted in February 2013.
-These proposals are currently being considered at EU level.
+In Europe, the PIP breast implant scandal added impetus to the EU's new regulatory framework for medical devices and in vitro diagnostic medical devices, which imposes more stringent standards regarding recall.
+Two new regulations strengthen the regulatory framework relating to medical devices including pre-market assessment of devices, post market surveillance and the transparency of data.
+The new rules will only apply after transitional periods of three years after entry into force for the Regulation on medical devices (May 2020) and five years after entry into force for the Regulation on in-vitro diagnostic medical devices (May 2022).
+Similarly, traceability features strongly in the proposals set out in the European Commission's Product Safety and Market Surveillance Package, adopted in February 2013 (but still awaiting approval).
 The legislation, if implemented, will see the replacement of the General Product Safety Directive with a new Consumer Product Safety Regulation, including increased requirements on manufacturers and importers relating to labelling products with their country of origin and enhanced obligations regarding contact information for the manufacturer and importer in order to be better able to identify parties throughout the supply chain.

-Finally, readers interested in global trends in product safety and recalls and comparisons between national legal and enforcement regimes will find useful information in a study produced for the OECD's CCP entitled 'Analytical Report on Consumer Product Safety' (DSTI/CP(2008)18/FINAL), and another report entitled 'Enhancing Information Sharing on Consumer Product Safety' (DSTI/CP(2010)3/FINAL), both available at www.oecd.org.
+Finally, readers interested in global trends in product safety and recalls and comparisons between national legal and enforcement regimes will find useful information in a study produced for the OECD's CCP entitled Analytical Report on Consumer Product Safety (DSTI/CP(2008)18/FINAL), and another report entitled Enhancing Information Sharing on Consumer Product Safety (DSTI/CP(2010)3/FINAL), both available at www.oecd.org.